Murder of Tessa Majors: Background

 Morningside Park experienced seventeen robberies in the spring of 2019 compared to seven robberies the year before.
 The suspects in these robberies were mostly younger juveniles between the ages of twelve and fourteen.
 The robberies usually involved “the same kids over and over.”
-According to a report, Barnard College was absent from the local crime briefings in the months leading up to Majors’s killing though Barnard did receive regular briefings from the NYPD and a safety briefing was part of freshman orientation.
+According to a report, Barnard College was absent from the local crime briefings in the months leading up to Majors's killing though Barnard did receive regular briefings from the NYPD and a safety briefing was part of freshman orientation.

 Murder

 On December 11, 2019, Majors was walking in Morningside Park, several blocks from Barnard College.
 Shortly before 7:00 p.m., three people attacked Majors on a staircase near 116th Street and Morningside Drive.
-Police speculated that the attack was a "robbery gone wrong".
+Police initially speculated that the attack was a "robbery gone wrong".
 At a 2021 sentencing hearing for Lewis, Assistant District Attorney Matthew Bogdanos characterized the attack as long, intentional, and pre-meditated.

 According to the thirteen-year-old offender's confession, around dinnertime, the three suspects went to the park to rob people.
 They considered several potential victims but finally settled on attacking Majors.
 The offender told police that his two accomplices had grabbed Majors, and used a choke-hold as a restraint while searching for items to take.
 Majors struggled and refused to hand over a mobile phone.
 The offender also told police that one of the robbers stabbed Majors with a knife.
 According to a witness, a male yelled at Majors to give him the phone.
 Majors then screamed for help, yelling, “Help me!
-I’m being robbed!”
+I'm being robbed!”

 According to the thirteen-year-old offender, Majors bit one of the attacker's fingers hard, causing it to bleed.
 The suspect admitted in his confession that the alleged attacker stabbed Majors after being bitten.
 The attacker stabbed Majors several times in the chest, with one stab wound piercing the heart.

 In a statement read in court during Lewis' guilty plea, Lewis said it was Weaver's idea to commit park robberies but that they did not plan on using a knife.
 He further stated that Majors was using the phone as he and his co-defendants passed and that Weaver was the first to attack from behind.
 According to Lewis, Weaver went on to threaten Majors, trying to force Majors to give him money.

 After the altercation, the attackers went through Majors' pockets and fled.
-According to Lewis, after the trio fled, Weaver told him that Majors had hit him.
+According to Lewis, after the trio fled, Weaver told him that Majors had bit him.
 Majors then attempted to climb up the steep stairs found at the park's entrance nearest to the university.
 Majors staggered up the stairs and collapsed at the corner of Morningside Drive and 116th Street, before being found by a security guard at the top of the staircase.
 While still conscious, Majors told a witness of the events at the park.
 Police responded to the attack after a 911 call, finding Majors with multiple stab wounds.
 Majors was pronounced dead at Mount Sinai Morningside Hospital.